w3bdesign/dfweb-v2/README.md

 # Dfweb

-Currently a work in progress.
+Currently a work in progress, but version 1 has been released for now.

 ## Features: